jerry856-ops/wrapped2025/README.md

 Refresh the website

-Instant personalized Wrapped.
+Your personal Wrapped is ready.

 ⚠️ Disclaimer

 This project does not access real ChatGPT data

-It is not affiliated with OpenAI or Spotify
+Not affiliated with OpenAI or Spotify

-It exists purely for fun, vibes, and frontend experimentation
+Built purely for fun, vibes, and frontend experimentation

 🥀 Final note

 “What if Spotify Wrapped… but for people who talk to ChatGPT at 3am?”

+Yeah.
 That’s this project.